Finite Population Identification and Design-Based Sensitivity Analysis: Introduction

-\item Third, for any fixed $1-\alpha$, we show that these bounds are design-based confidence intervals.
-That is, across repeated re-assignments of treatment, these bounds will contain the true ATE at least $100(1-\alpha)$\% of the time. \end{enumerate} Overall, we recommend that researchers report plots like figure \ref{fig:GneezyDesignBased2}, which can then be interpreted any of these ways, depending on personal preference.
+\item Third, $\Theta_I(K(\alpha))$ is a uniformly valid design-based $1-\alpha$ confidence interval for ATE.
+That is, across repeated re-assignments of treatment, these bounds will contain the true ATE at least $100(1-\alpha)$\% of the time.
+Uniformity here means that this property holds for all possible vectors of potential outcomes that satisfy our bounded outcome assumption (such as the 12 potential outcomes in table \ref{table:examplePopulation} left). \end{enumerate} We discuss each of these interpretations further in section \ref{sec:interpretation}.
+Overall, we recommend that researchers report plots like figure \ref{fig:GneezyDesignBased2}, which can then be interpreted any of these three ways.

-Researchers also often report summary statistics that are meant to measure the ``strength of evidence'' in favor of a hypothesis.
+Besides reporting interval quantifications of uncertainty, researchers also often report summary statistics that are meant to measure the ``strength of evidence'' in favor of a hypothesis.
+Our results also allow for such analyses.
 For example, we may ask: How much evidence is there in the data for the conclusion that ATE is nonnegative?
 The horizontal intercept in figure \ref{fig:GneezyDesignBased2}, called a \emph{breakdown point}, provides a simple answer.
 In figure \ref{fig:GneezyDesignBased}, we first compute the horizontal intercept in the top plot, which is the largest magnitude of imbalance between mean potential outcomes that can be allowed while still allowing us to conclude that ATE is nonnegative.
 We then plug it into $\underline{p}$ to convert it to design probabilities (see the dashed lines).
 Here we obtain $\underline{p}(12.871) = 0.65$.
 This tells us that, given the data, and regardless of what the true unknown potential outcomes actually are, there was an ex ante probability of at least 65\% that the treatment and control groups would be sufficiently balanced to ensure that the identified set for ATE only contains non-negative numbers.
-Using the Bayesian interpretation of our analysis, this number says there is at least a 65\% chance that ATE is non-negative, according to our randomization based prior distribution.
+Or, using the Bayesian interpretation of our analysis, this number says there is at least a 65\% posterior probability that ATE is non-negative.